-By focusing on standardising elements, users can predict the behaviour through its design.
+Users can predict the behaviour through its design by focusing on standardising elements.
 So buttons that look the same should behave the same.

 Users want to feel empowered and in control.
 They believe in making connections and drawing conclusions.
 They also want to know how something works without reading a user manual.
 So how does having knowledge change and influence user behaviour?

 While designing an eCommerce app, the most crucial element that prompts a behaviour is ‘ability.’
 So you can design elements that trigger the users into doing what you want them to do, such as: